Pharmacy claims cover the medicine subsidy and dispensing costs associated with supplying prescribed pharmaceutical items to patients.

 My pharmacy claims electronically.
 What do we do with the hard copy prescriptions?

 Pharmacies must retain prescription batches for 5 months.
-After the 5-month period, prescription batches must be submitted to Sector Services once or twice each month.
+After the 5-month period, prescription batches must be submitted to Sector Operations once or twice each month.

 Send all completed claims to:

 - Pharmaceutical Review Services Claim Form

 - Controlled Drug Order Form (Word, 56 KB)

 - Pharmacy Procedures Manual (on the Central TAS website)